 Below is outlined what should be sent to the Office of Admissions, and what should be submitted to the Department of History:

-If you are unable to submit your transcript or GRE scores electronically, you may send them to:
+If you are unable to submit your GRE scores electronically, you may send them to:

 The Ohio State University

 PO BOX 182004

 Graduate Studies Coordinator: Submit the following electronically to the Graduate Studies Coordinator in the Department of History: email@example.com